Hywan/mnt.io/content/articles/2026-03-07-switching-higher-order-stream-to-first-order-stream/index.md

 {% comte() %}

 Huh.
 The first and second inner streams are ignored.
-Like if the outer stream was polled until being pending.
+Like if the outer stream was polled repeatedly until being pending.

 Note, it matches the documentation when it says: